fivequarters/fusebit.io/src/_blog/_posts/everyauth-slack.md

 post_author_avatar: liz.png
 date: '2022-04-28'
 post_image: everyauth-slack.jpg
-post_excerpt: In this blog post, we will build a contact card that allows people to send you a direct message to your Slack without using Slack!
+post_excerpt: Let's build a web form that allows people to send you a Slack direct message ... without using Slack!
 tags: ['post', 'authentication', 'integrations']
 post_date_in_url: false
 post_og_image: https://fusebit.io/assets/images/blog/everyauth-slack.jpg
 posts_related: ['everyauth', 'everyauth-hubspot', 'integrate-github-api-everyauth']
 ---

-Fusebit recently announced the [EveryAuth](https://fusebit.io/blog/everyauth/?utm_source=fusebit.io&utm_medium=referral&utm_campaign=none) project that allows you to integrate with multiple services via OAuth easily.
-In this blog post, you will learn how to use EveryAuth with Slack.

-In this blog post, we will build a contact card that allows people to send you a direct message to your Slack without using Slack!
+Fusebit recently announced the [EveryAuth](https://fusebit.io/blog/everyauth/) project that allows you to easily authenticate your users to access APIs like Salesforce, GitHub, and Slack.
+In this article, you will learn how to use EveryAuth to build a web form that allows people to send you a direct message to your Slack using an Express.js application.
-We will use a regular Express.js application that does the following:

-Display user's Slack profile information (e.g., name, profile picture) Allow anyone to type a message a send it

-In the end, the result will be similar to the following image read below.
+In the end, the result will be similar to the following:

 ![Slack API EveryAuth](blog-everyauth-slack.png 'Slack API EveryAuth')

+Let's get started!

 ## Configuring EveryAuth